 Appendix A-6 shows the implementation status of all TMDLs for the state of Illinois and includes the TMDL watersheds in progress.
 We anticipate that TMDL development for each watershed will be completed approximately three years from the initiation date.
 Stage 1 is scheduled to take a maximum of 12 months.
-Stage 2 is optional and the time frame will depend on the type and quantity of additional data required.
+Stage 2 is optional, and the time frame will depend on the type and quantity of additional data required.
 Stage 3 has a maximum time frame of 18 months.
 To date, contractors are doing most of the TMDL development work for Illinois EPA.

 The Illinois EPA views TMDLs as a tool for developing water-quality-based solutions that are incorporated into an overall watershed management approach.
 The TMDL establishes the link between water quality standards attainment and water-quality-based control actions.
 For these control actions to be successful, they must be developed in conjunction with local involvement, which incorporates regulatory, voluntary and incentive-based approaches with existing applicable laws and programs.
-The four Illinois programs that have provided funds for implementation of TMDL watersheds include: Illinois EPA's Nonpoint Source Management Program, Illinois Clean Lakes Program (ICLP), Illinois Priority Lake and Watershed Implementation Program (PLWIP), as well as the Illinois Department of Agriculture's Conservation Practices Program (CPP).
+The three Illinois programs that have provided funds for implementation of TMDL watersheds include: Illinois EPA's Nonpoint Source Management Program, Illinois Priority Lake and Watershed Implementation Program (PLWIP), as well as the Illinois Department of Agriculture's Conservation Practices Program (CPP).

-The Illinois EPA administers the Illinois Nonpoint Source Management Program, the ICLP and the PLWIP.
+The Illinois EPA administers the Illinois Nonpoint Source Management Program and the PLWIP.
 The Illinois Nonpoint Source Management Program was developed to meet the requirements of Section 319 of the Clean Water Act (CWA).
-Section 319 projects can include educational programs and nonpoint source pollution control projects such as Best Management
+Section 319 projects can include educational programs and nonpoint source pollution control projects such as Best Management Practices (BMPs).

-Practices (BMPs).
-The ICLP is a financial assistance grant program for lakes with public access that supports interest and commitment to long-term, comprehensive lake management and ultimately results in improved water quality and enhanced lake use.
 The PLWIP supports lake protection/restoration activities at priority lakes where causes and sources of problems are apparent, project sites are highly accessible, project size is relatively small, and local entities are in a position to quickly implement needed treatments.
-Appendix A-7 shows past and present projects in TMDL watersheds funded under these programs.